Gardening on the Homestead

 garden Dec.
 2004

-We found a substantial garden area and a lovely greenhouse that had not been used for a couple seasons and had overgrown with weeds.
+We found a substantial garden area and a lovely greenhouse that had not been used for a few seasons and had overgrown with weeds.

 Our first task was to dig out the tree roots that invaded every inch of the garden.
 We dug out amazing amounts of soil that the previous owners had carefully created, right down to the large rocks that form the base of our beachfront garden.
 We then lay down landscape cloth and sifted the soil back into the hole, taking out roots, weeds, rocks and various buried plastic toys as we went.
 It took two springs to reclaim the original beds.